 Once your application has been submitted you will receive your application confirmation and UAL Applicant ID.
-If the course you have applied for requires a portfolio, you'll be sent instructions on how and when to submit this.
+If the course you have applied to requires a portfolio, please review our how to guide on how to upload your portfolio.

 Step 7: Interview and admissions decision

 You may be invited to a phone or online interview.
 This is your opportunity to present yourself and show why you are suited to the course you've applied to.

 Step 8: Final stage

 If you receive an offer and accept your place, you will be invited to pre-departure briefings and offered support with immigration and visa requirements and how to plan your move to London.

 Pre-degree (Foundation/International Preparation/International Introduction courses) 16 February 2022

 Undergraduate (BA/BSc courses): 26 January 2022

 - First round 12 January 2022